Notae helps No. 8 Arkansas beat Missouri 70-64 in SEC

 Arkansas took control with an 13-1 run, grabbing its biggest lead at 60-50 with 5:04 left on a layup by Notae.

 Missouri had one last gasp.
 Parker Braun hit a 3, then Kobe Brown added a pair of free throws to pull the Tigers within 63-60 with 1:49 to go.
-But Notae beat the shot clock throwing up a jumper off the backboard with 1:19 remaining, and Davis split his free throws with 58 seconds left to pad the lead.
+But Notae beat the shot clock with a jumper with 1:19 remaining, and Davis split his free throws with 58 seconds left to pad the lead.

-Notae said the Razorbacks didn't want to go home after their first game.

 BIG PICTURE

-Missouri: The Tigers matched Arkansas' strong shooting early in the first half until foul trouble caught up with them.
-Jeremiah Tilmon fouled out with 5:26 to go having scored only nine points and no rebounds, and Mitchell Smith also fouled out.
+Missouri: The Tigers matched Arkansas’ strong shooting early in the first half until foul trouble caught up with them.
+Jeremiah Tilmon fouled out with 5:26 to go having scored only nine points, and Mitchell Smith also fouled out.

-''That's a key loss because it's two guys you count on,'' Martin said.

 Arkansas: The Razorbacks started their SEC winning streak rallying from a 19-point deficit against Auburn.
 They also trailed by 14 to Texas A&M in the regular season finale.
 This time, they only trailed by only 10, but that could be costly the deeper they advance this month.